 The Cell Culture Module-A (CCM-A) payload was formerly known as the Space Tissue Loss / National Institutes of Health- Cells Configuration A. The payload objectives were to validate models for muscle, bone and endothelial cell biochemical and functional loss induced by microgravity stress; to evaluate cytoskeleton, metabolism, membrane integrity and protease activity in target cells; and to test tissue loss pharmaceuticals for efficacy.
 The experiment unit fitted into a single standard middeck locker that has a modified locker door with its panels removed.
 The unit took in and vented air to the cabin via the front panel.
 The experiment was powered and functions continuously from pre-launch through post-landing.

-The shuttle backed away from MIR on October 03, 1997 through a corridor similar to that used during approach with periodic stops to "stationkeep" in order to collect data for the European laser docking sensor.
-Atlantis continued away from MIR until it reached a distance of 600 feet below the MIR.
-At this point, Atlantis began a re-approach to a distance of 240 feet while MIR maneuvered to an orientation that provides adequate viewing of the damaged areas of its Spektr module.
-After reaching the 240 foot range, Atlantis began a flyaround to photograph the damage from the Progress collision.
-Once the flyaround/photo survey activities are complete, Atlantis performed a separation burn to move to an orbit below and ahead of MIR.
+The shuttle backed away from Mir on October 03, 1997 through a corridor similar to that used during approach with periodic stops to "stationkeep" in order to collect data for the European laser docking sensor.
+Atlantis continued away from Mir until it reached a distance of 600 feet (182.9 meters) below the Mir.
+At this point, Atlantis began a re-approach to a distance of 240 feet (73.2 meters) while Mir maneuvered to an orientation that provides adequate viewing of the damaged areas of its Spektr module.
+After reaching the 240-foot (73.2 meters) range, Atlantis began a flyaround to photograph the damage from the Progress collision.
+Once the flyaround/photo survey activities are complete, Atlantis performed a separation burn to move to an orbit below and ahead of Mir.

 During the flyaround, Anatoli Soloviyov opened a pressure regulation valve twice to allow air into the Spektr module to see if STS-86 crew members could detect seepage or debris particles that could indicate the location of the breach in the damaged module's hull.
 The leak was not found.